Interval annotations

 class start stop

-It is expected that subsequent data rows adopt the same column format.
+As noted above, It is advised that subsequent data rows adopt the same column format.

 This then allows R (or other packages) to read the .annot